Oscars 2025: History Creating Adrien Brody Rolls Back The Years With Oscars Call Out- "I've done this before"

-As Adrien Brody spoke to the Dolby Theater, his address went a tad long.
-Audiences may have been expecting a disappointed-looking John Lithgow, per host Conan O'Brien’s opening monologue’s “Housekeeping Rules.”
-Instead, as per the traditional way, the orchestra did their bit about 2-3 minutes into the acceptance speech.
+As Adrien Brody spoke to the Dolby Theater, audiences may have been expecting a disappointed-looking John Lithgow.
+That is what host Conan O'Brien’s opening monologue’s “Housekeeping Rules” had as a plan to counter long speeches.
+Instead, as per the traditional way, the orchestra did their bit in the fourth minute of his acceptance speech.

-Brody, unperturbed, continued his speech but directed his words to the orchestra.
+Brody, unperturbed, continued talking but directed his words to the orchestra.
 He said, “Please, please, please.
 I'm wrapping up.
 I will wrap up.
 Please turn the music off.
 I've done this before.
 Thank you.”

 ADVERTISEMENT